 Digital Intelligence for “around the clock” visibility and control

-As core causes are clarified, several crucial characteristics become apparent.
+As core causes of supply chain disruptions are clarified, several crucial characteristics become apparent.
 A shift from "point in time" supply chain management planning to "around-the-clock" analytics is essential.
 This can be accomplished through collaborative data exchange and intelligent digitization across partners within a larger ecosystem.

 Adopting real-time technologies like advanced analytics and AI to automate supply chain risk management is crucial.
 It also promotes greater resilience, transparency, and the capacity to act swiftly and cooperatively.
 Regardless of the data's origin or where it can be stored, such visibility must be complete and cover all sources.
 This includes edge nodes, data centers, IoT sensors, environmental contexts, enterprise applications, logistics systems, vehicles, locations, or other parts of the extended value chain.
 This provides the insights and intelligence needed to manage volatility and risk in the present.